Road Tolls Slovenia | Driver's Guide 2026

 Good to know

-Since 2024 only digital vignettes are available in Slovenia – the old sticker version is no longer valid.
+Since 2024 only digital vignettes have been available in Slovenia.
+The old windscreen sticker version is no longer valid.

-All vehicles with a maximum permissible weight over 3.5 tonnes (R2, R3, R4) are subject to the DarsGO system.
-Tolls are charged automatically via an on-board unit (OBU), which registers kilometres travelled.
+All vehicles with a maximum permissible weight over 3,5 tonnes, meaning classes R2, R3 and R4, are subject to the Slovenian electronic toll system DarsGO.
+Tolls are charged automatically via an on-board unit that records the distance travelled.

 How to pay Slovenian e-toll (DarsGO)?